braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 <a id="Binary-Undirected-Ordinal-Multiplex-Graph-with-fixed-Thresholds-OrdMxBUT"></a>
 ### Binary Undirected Ordinal Multiplex Graph with fixed Thresholds (OrdMxBUT)  [⬆](#Table-of-Contents)

-Finally, we implement the `OrdMxBUT` graph based on previous codes `GraphBD`, `MultilayerWD` and `MultiplexBUT`, again highlighting the differences.
-An ordered multiplex is a type of multiplex graph that consists of a sequence of layers with ordinal edges between corresponding nodes in subsequent layers.
+Finally, you will implement the `OrdMxBUT` graph based on the previous codes `GraphBD`, `MultilayerWD` and `MultiplexBUT`.An ordered multiplex is a type of multiplex graph that consists of a sequence of layers with edges between corresponding nodes in subsequent layers.

 > **Code 13.** **OrdMxBUT element header.**
-> 		The `header` section of generator code for "_OrdMxBUT.gen.m" provides the general information about the `OrdMxBUT` element.
+> 		The `header` section of the generator code in "_OrdMxBUT.gen.m" provides the general information about the `OrdMxBUT` element.
 > 		This code modifies Code 1.
 > ````matlab
 > %% ¡header!